UK Transition

 The UK has left the European Union and new rules for business with the EU started on 1 January 2021.

-The transition period ended on 31 December 2020.
-Oxfordshire businesses must act now in-light of the changes.
-There are actions your business should take now to ensure you are in the best position to operate in a post-transition economy.
+Although much time has now passed, Oxfordshire businesses must continue to act in-light of the changes to ensure you are in the best position to operate in a post-transition economy.

-This service is funded by BEIS and is being provided on behalf of OxLEP Business by Newable Ltd and Chord.
+The service was funded by BEIS and provided on behalf of OxLEP Business by Newable Ltd and Chord.

 Signposting you to the right Government support: